angr/angr-doc/docs/ir.md

 # translate the starting basic block
 >>> irsb = b.factory.block(b.entry).vex
+# and then pretty-print it
 >>> irsb.pp()

-# translate a basic block starting at an address
+# translate and pretty-print a basic block starting at an address
 >>> irsb = b.factory.block(0x401340).vex
 >>> irsb.pp()